SimpleDataLabsInc/Onbe_CICD_template/README.md

 This folder contains the definitions of GitHub Actions that automate the CI/CD operations.
 Review the [Introduction](#introduction) above for context regarding the following details.

+These workflows each perform the following common setup actions before proceeding to their distinctive operations in an isolated execution environment provided by GitHub Actions:

+- Clone the Project repository locally
+- Checkout the feature branch
+- Install Python, `pipenv`[^3], `pbt`[^4], `dbt`[^5] and their dependencies, including the Snowflake adapter for `dbt`.

 #### `check-prophecy-minor-version.yml`